 - The correct acquisition sequence (using GMOS-N)

 The read mode is specified in the OT using a (yellow) Note in the Science sequence.
 The choice of readmode is given in the Detector page.
 The faster read modes are noisier.
 It is recommended to use the Normal mode for when a high signal-to-noise ratio (>40) is reached per frame.
 The Slow mode is recommended for fainter targets.
-You can use the GRACES ITC to estimate the effect of the choice of read mode on the final signal-to-noise reached.
+You can use the GRACES ITC to estimate the effect of read mode on the final signal-to-noise.

 Note that the Fast read mode is not offered.

 GRACES offers two different spectroscopic modes.
 The best resolution(R~62.5k) is achieved with the 1-fiber mode.
 However, ths mode does not allow any sky subtraction.
 If you plan to observe a faint target (of the order of V~18-19 mag), the 2-fiber mode is recommended, assuming a resolution power of R~40k is sufficient for your science.

 Generally, exposure times longer than 2400sec are not recommended with ESPaDOnS to limit the effects of cosmic rays and stray light.
 But if needed, the exposure times can be as high as 7200sec.

 Note that the current version of the extraction pipeline does not allow combining 2D spectra before extraction yet.
 We aim at allowing that in the future.

 It is preferable to choose a strategic central wavelength.
 The central wavelength does not affect the spectral coverage or the wavelength intervals covered by the orders.
 It is only used as the wavelength at which guiding is optimized.
 At high airmass, the central wavelength is the wavelength at which the light loss due to the atmospheric differential refraction is at a minimum.
 It should therefore correspond to the wavelength around which most of the lines of interest are situated.